This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Grab the hotel’s business card with an address or drop a pin in an offline map.
 Either way, just be sure that you have something other than simply a hotel name.

-In the event you get lost and need a taxi, they may not be able to find the hotel easily by name alone.
-It’s especially helpful if the hotel chain has more than one location where you’re at, or if there’s a language barrier.
+In the event you get lost and need a taxi, the driver may not be able to find the hotel easily by name alone, especially if the hotel has a few different locations.
+You don’t have to worry about that though if you can hand them a business card or show them the location on the map.

 8. BRING A PEN